|Eagle Cave and Franks Hill

 Wisconsin.
 The site is on the National Register of Historic Places, and considered sacred by many.
 The hill – part of the Shadewald Group –

 is owned by a local farmer named Frank Shadewald, who bought it in order to preserve it.
 On an adjacent mound, a series of what are known

 as ‘calendar mounds’ mark the rise and set of the sun at these key times of the year.
 If the weather is clear this winter solstice, visitors will be

 treated to seeing the sun align with the series of little bumps along the hilltop.

 |I found a site quite similar to Frank's Hill in Wisconsin's

-the conical lined mounds along with the effigies.
+conical lined mounds along with the effigies.
 But in the Harper

-Ferry, Iowa case, all the effigies are bear,
+Ferry, Iowa case, all the effigies are bear, unlike the Wisconsin

-different feature trees, rocks, and the ground.
+which bounce off different feature trees, rocks, and the ground.

 directly off my website !